Irelander/mssql/README.md

 Carefully extended emgee:mssql package.
 This package is meant to replace original emgee:mssql, emgee:mssql should be removed to avoid interference and unexpected behavior.

+## Change Log
+ - 06/03/2019
+ 	- add enable SP OUTPUT parameters, and will return outputs param after sp execute! <a href="#output"> see the document!</a>

+ - 02/02/2019
+	- resolves issues that previously had a connection asynchronously from ``Sql.new`` function

 ## Update API

 ### `Sql.new` - Get New Sql connection